gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 concerned, until the captain relieves me, I'm still in charge here, and I say Erileine goes with them."

-"But---" Saedanne and Laeuc spoke at the same time, stopped, and exchanged looks, Saedanne's angry and Laeuc's pleading.
+"But—" Saedanne and Laeuc spoke at the same time, stopped, and exchanged looks, Saedanne's angry and Laeuc's pleading.

 One of the soldiers nudged the other.  "*Irre pentelele arpe hebmedji